JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 Driver framework uses Java Management Extensions (or JMX for short).
 JMX supports different connectors to manage the state of the JVM.
 Driver framework uses a standard Java Remote Method Invocation (RMI) protocol.
-This protocol allows accessing objects and invoking methods from tests in the JVM of the IDE.
+This protocol allows tests to access objects and invoke methods in the JVM running the IDE.

 The architecture of RMI protocol is as follows:
 ```mermaid